Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Results

 \subsection{Is our approach robust to external disturbances?}

-We perform various studies where the standard actor-critic PPO architecture~\cite{Song23Reaching} (labeled as \emph{AC-MLP}) and a standard tracking MPC are compared to our approach (labeled as \emph{AC-MPC}) in terms of generalization and robustness to disturbances.
-AC-MLP and AC-MPC approaches are trained with the same conditions (reward, environment, observation, simulation, etc.).
+We perform various studies where the standard actor-critic PPO architecture~\cite{Song23Reaching} (labeled as \emph{AC-MLP}), a standard tracking MPC and a state-of-the-art adaptive L1-MPC~\cite{l1mpc} controller are compared to our approach (labeled as \emph{AC-MPC}) in terms of generalization and robustness to disturbances.
+Both the AC-MLP and AC-MPC approaches are trained with the same conditions (reward, environment, observation, simulation, etc.).

+It is important to note that since we aim to test for out-of-distribution behaviour, the disturbances are not present at training time, only during testing.

 All these evaluations are conducted using the high-fidelity BEM simulator~\cite{bem}.
-The MPC approach tracks a time-optimal trajectory obtained from~\cite{foehn2021CPC}. \begin{scriptsize}
+Both the MPC and the L1-MPC approaches track a time-optimal trajectory obtained from~\cite{foehn2021CPC}.

-\end{scriptsize} This is because, when using AC-MPC, we impose a modular dynamic structure compared to the flexibility of the single neural network used by the AC-MLP architecture.